Sports in Orange County, California: Competitions

 Huntington Beach annually plays host to the U.S. Open of Surfing, AVP Pro Beach Volleyball and Vans World Championship of Skateboarding.
 It was also the shooting location for Pro Beach Hockey.
 USA Water Polo, Inc. has moved its headquarters offices to Huntington Beach.
 Orange County's active outdoor culture is home to many surfers, skateboarders, mountain bikers, triathletes, cyclists, climbers, hikers, kayaking, sailing and sand volleyball.

-The Toshiba Classic, the only PGA Champions Tour event in the area, is held each March at The Newport Beach Country Club.
-Past champions include Fred Couples (2010), Hale Irwin (1998 and 2002), Nick Price (2011), Bernhard Langer (2008) and Jay Haas (2007).
-The tournament benefits the Hoag Hospital Foundation and has raised over $16 million in its first 16 years.
+The Hoag Classic (formerly the Toshiba Classic), the only PGA Champions Tour event in the area, is held each March at The Newport Beach Country Club.
+Past champions include Fred Couples (2010 and 2014), Hale Irwin (1998 and 2002), Nick Price (2011), Bernhard Langer (2008), and Jay Haas (2007 and 2016).
+The tournament benefits the Hoag Hospital Foundation and raised over $16 million in its first 16 years.

-Several cities and venues were used throughout the 1984 Los Angeles XXIII Summer Olympic Games.
-Including the running of the Olympic torch throughout the county as it made its way up to Los Angeles for the games.
+Several cities and venues were used throughout the 1984 Los Angeles XXIII Summer Olympic Games, including the running of the Olympic torch throughout the county as it made its way up to Los Angeles for the games.